When employees with disabilities request medical leave, employers often fail to respond properly

 It is not easy to navigate the various leave laws that protect California employees and, as a result, employees’ leave rights are violated far too often.

-Ramit Mizrahi is the founder of Mizrahi Law, APC, where she represents employees exclusively.
-Ms. Mizrahi graduated from Yale Law School.
-She has a master’s degree in Gender & Social Policy with merits from the London School of Economics and a bachelor’s degree with highest honors from UC Berkeley’s Haas School of Business.
-Ramit is Chair-Elect of the State Bar of California’s Labor & Employment Law Section and serves on the LACBA Labor & Employment Law Section.
-She was selected for the Top 100 Super Lawyers Southern California Rising Stars list for the second year in a row.
+Ramit Mizrahi is an employment law mediator.
+She graduated from Yale Law School, has a master’s degree in Gender & Social Policy from the London School of Economics, and a bachelor’s degree from UC Berkeley’s Haas School of Business.
+Ramit is past Chair of The California Lawyers Association Labor & Employment Law Section and Chair of the PBA L&E Section.
+Before becoming a mediator, she represented employees for 18 years.
+Ramit was recognized as one of the Top 100 Super Lawyers and Top 50 Women Super Lawyers in Southern California.

 For reprint permission, contact the publisher: Advocate Magazine